r1k0/kigen/README.rst

    * produced /boot/initramfs-kigen-x86_64-2.6.34-gentoo-r1
   pong ~ #

-A second run use what has been cached.
+A second run would use what has been cached.
-In this case, busybox cache has been used.
+In this case, busybox cache is used.
 ::
   pong ~ # igen --luks --lvm2 --splash --stheme=gentoo
    * initramfs.append.base